Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Prepared Work

+Prompt Engineering plays an important role in enhancing LLMs' ability~\cite{huang2022towards}.
+There are various types of prompt engineering that can be used in AIE.
+In this work, considering the characteristics of the task of extracting information from HLDs, we have explored the following three types of prompts.

-\item \textbf{Numerical Precision Enhancement:} In handling numerical values, LLMs tend to struggle with accurately preserving the precision of the values.
-For instance, the original text may present values in millions, but LLMs might return values in billions.
-Inspired by studies on Prompt Engineering, we attempt to include precision control instructions in the prompt to guide the model in generating more accurate responses while maintaining the desired level of numerical precision.
-Specifically, we designed and used two precision-enhancing prompts simultaneously: \textbf{Direct} and \textbf{Shot-Precision}.
-The Direct method directly informs LLMs of the required precision, while the Shot-Precision method demonstrates how to manage precision omission through examples.
-More details on these numerical precision enhancement methods can be found in Section~\ref{subsec: Prompt Engineering - Numerical Precision Enhancement} and Appendix~\ref{app: Numerical Precision Enhancement Prompts}.
+\textbf{Numerical Precision Enhancement:} In scenarios with more numerical data, we find that LLMs have difficulties in maintaining accurate numerical precision.
+For example, the same keyword could correspond to values with different precision levels, all being correct, but the LLMs might not return the most precise result.
+However, in financial analysis, precision is essential for the work.
+To tackle this issue, precision control instructions are incorporated into the prompt, directing the model to produce precise responses.
+After comparing many precision-enhancing method (as discussed in~\autoref{sc:ana_precision}), we combine the use of two methods: Direct and Shot-Precision.
+The Direct method directly informs LLMs of the required precision, while the Shot-Precision method demonstrates how to manage precision through input-output examples.

-\item \textbf{Keyword Completion:} When dealing with financial reports and other long documents, the keywords provided by users might not be complete.
-For example, users might inquire about \textit{Revenue} or \textit{Net Income}, but in financial reports, the same keyword might correspond to multiple entities (such as different subsidiaries or time periods).
+\textbf{Keyword Completion:} Incomplete keywords provided by users can lead to inaccurate IE. For example, users might inquire about \textit{Revenue}, but in financial reports, the same keyword might correspond to multiple entities (such as different subsidiaries or time periods).
 To address this issue, we introduce a keyword completion method.
-Keyword completion can help us better understand the user's query intent, thus extracting more accurate information.
-It also aids in handling relationships between entities and contexts to ensure that the required information is extracted from the correct entity.
-To implement keyword completion, we use the document's metadata to complete the user's incomplete keywords.
-In our method, we take the company name, time, and attribute as complete keywords, such as "\textit{COMPANY NAME}", "\textit{2022 Q2}", and "\textit{Revenue}".
-In this way, keyword completion in financial reports can more accurately find the information users need, thereby improving LLMs performance.
-In the experiment, we will compare different forms of keywords to evaluate the impact of keyword completion on LLMs performance.
+In our implementation, we utilize the document's metadata.
+According to our analysis (as discussed in~\autoref{sc:ana_keyword}), providing more contextual information can greatly improve the accuracy of AIE.